gaurbprajapati/srm/README.md

 - Node.js: A runtime environment for server-side JavaScript.

 ## Setup Instructions
-Follow these steps to set up the MERN Resume Builder project on your local machine:
+Follow these steps to set up the MERN SRM project on your local machine:

 ### Step 1: Clone the Repository
 ```bash